hoangcuong2011/Good-Papers/Notes on Machine Learning.md

 does not allow us to translate properties from the Gaussian process to finite NNs easily." http://proceedings.mlr.press/v48/gal16.pdf

 12. "The most commonly used automatic differentiation packages in machine learning, Theano (Bastien et al., 2012), Torch (Collobert et al., 2002) and TensorFlow(Abadi et al., 2016) require learning a new syntax in which to express operations, each acting as a compiler for a restricted mini-language" https://www.cs.toronto.edu/~duvenaud/papers/blackbox.pdf

+13. Typically the kl divergence also lacks a closed form.
+Instead we maximize the evidence lower bound (elbo), a proxy to the kl divergence - https://www.cs.princeton.edu/~rajeshr/papers/KRGB_nips2015.pdf